markus-gerber/vnv-heap/evaluation/README.md

 The resulting measurements are automatically saved to a *.json* file, which can be used for further analysis or for plotting.

-### Plotting Measured Data
+### Plot Evaluation Results

 To plot measured data (saved as *.json* files) and therefore reproduce Figures 3-7, use the Jupyter Notebooks stored in `evaluation/`.

 First, start the local Jupyter server with `scripts/notebooks_start_server.sh` and open the displayed URL (e.g. `http://localhost:8888/lab?token=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`) in a browser.\
 You may use your browser of your host system for that.